vava24680/2018_meichu_hackathon/README.md

 ### Usage
 For Beta Version:
 We have to tell Google Assistant 'Talk to Hackathon IoT set AC in ED202 to 26' or 'Ask Hackathon IoT what is the temperature of ED202'

+May add select specific id for selecting device in multiple devices